|

 By having travel insurance, you may be able to recoup some or all of your expenses, including hotel costs, without having to engage in a dispute with the hotel directly.

-According to travel insurance statistics, around 22% of travelers purchase travel insurance for their trips.
-Of those who file claims, approximately 60% are for trip cancellations or interruptions. 😉 While travel insurance may seem like an additional expense, it can provide peace of mind and potentially save you from significant financial losses in the event of unforeseen circumstances.
+Around 22% of travelers purchase travel insurance for their trips.
+Of those who file claims, approximately 60% are for trip cancellations or interruptions.
+While travel insurance may seem like an additional expense, it can provide peace of mind and potentially save you from significant financial losses in the event of unforeseen circumstances.

 By following these best practices, you can significantly reduce the likelihood of encountering refund disputes with hotels.
 Remember, communication, documentation, and preparation are key to a smooth and hassle-free travel experience.